LinataDeshmukh/educational_content_generator_RAG/README.md

 ## License

-This project is for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Linata Deshmukh & Pranesh Kannan